manuGil/online-core/docs/source/databases.rst

 Capturing elements from a base map is an abstraction exercise; this abstraction depends on the scale and purpose for which the data will be used.
 For example, think of airports; will you represent them (abstract them) as points or as polygons?
 The answer to this question will depend on how you are going to use the data.
 If you want to publish a world map of the major airports, probably you could depict them as points.
 But if you're going to map the accessibilities to a given airport, a larger scale will be needed; therefore, polygons might be better.

-The attributes associated with the geometries are another important aspect to consider.
+The `attributes associated <Associating attributes_>`_ with the geometries are another important aspect to consider.
 The choice of attributes depends not only on the scale and intended use, but it also depends on the availability of the data (e.g. what is the capacity of the airport?
 How does it rank on security?
 How many international connections does it serve? – would these be information you need to have?
 And if so, do you have access to this data?)

-.. admonition:: LTB

-   Learn about:
-   `Associating attributes`_.

 Task 2.1
-    Start QGIS and open the *data_entry.qgs project*.
-Among others, you will see a layer named *Pearl_Harbour_topographic_map_(1999).tif* Observe the map and complete the table below, considering the following requirements:
+    Start QGIS and open the ``data_entry.qgs`` project.
+Among others, you will see a layer named ``Pearl_Harbour_topographic_map_(1999).tif`` Observe the map and complete the table below, considering the following requirements:

     + Think of at least three vector layers that can be acquired from the raster base map;
     + Make sure all geometric types – Polygon, Line, Point are represented;